-It’s handy to be reminded once in a while that life, and in particular your happiness or satisfaction in life, isn’t about collecting stuff.
+It’s nice to be reminded that life, and in particular your happiness or satisfaction in life, has very little to do with collecting things.

-In my own life, I have always felt like sharing experiences is the best way to make friendships (talking is good too, but something magic happens if you just do stuff together).
+We built Dent from the perspective that sharing experiences is the best way to make friendships (talking is good too, but something magic happens if you just do stuff together), which is why the conference has always begun with a full day of boutique activities designed to bring you together with your peers.

-Another bonus of collecting experiences instead of stuff:
+Another bonus of collecting experiences instead of stuff, again from Fast Company, is that:

 You’re also much less prone to negatively compare your own experiences to someone else’s than you would with material purchases.
 One study conducted by researchers Ryan Howell and Graham Hill found that it’s easier to feature-compare material goods (how many carats is your ring? how fast is your laptop’s CPU?) than experiences.
 And since it’s easier to compare, people do so.